realrubberduckdev/dp-blog/src/content/tf-module-consumption.md

 This image is from a [brilliant post](https://moimhossain.com/2020/11/27/azure-resource-governance-with-template-specs-biceps/) by [Moim Hossain](http://en.gravatar.com/mdmoimhossain).

-The idea is, one team, the Platform team in this case (different organizations can have a similar team named differently say Infrastructure team, DevOps team etc.) can design modules while liaising with security, management and other stake holders.
-These modules should be designed in a generic manner, [tested](https://www.terraform.io/docs/extend/testing/unit-testing.html), [security analysed ](https://www.rubberduckdev.com/terraform-static-analysis/) and then shared for consumption across product/development teams.
+The idea is, one team, the Platform team in this case (different organizations can have a similar team named differently say, Infrastructure team, DevOps team etc.) can design modules while liaising with security, management and other stakeholders.
+These modules should be designed generically, [tested](https://www.terraform.io/docs/extend/testing/unit-testing.html), [security analysed ](https://www.rubberduckdev.com/terraform-static-analysis/) and then shared for consumption across product/development teams.

 Apart from true IaC and GitOps, the main advantages of this model are:

-- **Ownership**: Resource deployment owernship lies with product teams.
-While the modules ownership lies with Platform team.
+- **Ownership**: Resource deployment ownership lies with product teams.
+While the modules ownership lies with the Platform team.
-- **Conventions and verifications**: We have verified configurations and conventions cross the organization.
+- **Conventions and verifications**: We have verified configurations and conventions across the organization.
-- **Control and sanity**: Platform team can maintain overall sanity of infratructure with controls in place such as [Azure policies](https://docs.microsoft.com/en-us/azure/governance/policy/overview).
+- **Control and sanity**: Platform team can maintain the overall sanity of infrastructure with controls in place such as [Azure policies](https://docs.microsoft.com/en-us/azure/governance/policy/overview).
 - **Agility**: Product teams can drift away from modules under special circumstances.
-Or use other deployment techinologies such as [Pulumi](https://www.pulumi.com/), [Bicep](https://github.com/Azure/bicep) or [PSArm](https://devblogs.microsoft.com/powershell/announcing-the-preview-of-psarm/) etc.
+Or use other deployment technologies such as [Pulumi](https://www.pulumi.com/), [Bicep](https://github.com/Azure/bicep) or [PSArm](https://devblogs.microsoft.com/powershell/announcing-the-preview-of-psarm/) etc.

 # Terraform module source

-When consuming a module in terraform we need to specify a source.
+When consuming a module in Terraform we need to specify a source.

 ```
 module "resource_group" {